Blair William & Co. IL Sells 1,820 Shares of Domo, Inc. (NASDAQ:DOMO)

 In other news, CFO Bruce C. Jr. Felt sold 9,547 shares of the company’s stock in a transaction on Friday, December 4th.
 The shares were sold at an average price of $45.31, for a total value of $432,574.57.
 Following the sale, the chief financial officer now directly owns 204,775 shares of the company’s stock, valued at approximately $9,278,355.25.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
 Also, CFO Bruce C. Jr. Felt sold 172,530 shares of the company’s stock in a transaction on Wednesday, December 16th.
 The shares were sold at an average price of $55.15, for a total transaction of $9,515,029.50.
 Following the completion of the sale, the chief financial officer now directly owns 302,208 shares in the company, valued at $16,666,771.20.
 The disclosure for this sale can be found here.
 Insiders sold a total of 315,873 shares of company stock worth $17,034,025 over the last ninety days.
 Insiders own 15.52% of the company’s stock.

 DOMO has been the topic of a number of analyst reports.
+JMP Securities lifted their price objective on shares of Domo from $53.00 to $60.00 and gave the stock an “outperform” rating in a research report on Friday, December 4th.
 Needham & Company LLC lifted their price objective on shares of Domo from $63.00 to $85.00 and gave the stock a “buy” rating in a research report on Tuesday, January 19th.
 Zacks Investment Research raised shares of Domo from a “strong sell” rating to a “hold” rating in a research report on Tuesday, February 2nd.
-Morgan Stanley raised shares of Domo from an “equal weight” rating to an “overweight” rating and lifted their price objective for the stock from $41.00 to $70.00 in a research report on Thursday, December 17th.
 Credit Suisse Group lifted their price objective on shares of Domo from $45.00 to $65.00 and gave the stock a “neutral” rating in a research report on Friday, January 15th.
-Finally, JMP Securities lifted their price objective on shares of Domo from $53.00 to $60.00 and gave the stock an “outperform” rating in a research report on Friday, December 4th.
+Finally, Morgan Stanley raised shares of Domo from an “equal weight” rating to an “overweight” rating and lifted their price objective for the stock from $41.00 to $70.00 in a research report on Thursday, December 17th.
 Three research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
 The company currently has an average rating of “Buy” and an average price target of $57.57.

 About Domo